If you were to believe the online hype, you could easily think that making money as an FBA (Fulfilled by Amazon) seller is a doddle.

 Being a re-seller of other brands is not a long term profitable strategy unless you have a supply chain advantage.
 When you look at the big re-sellers on Amazon, they are all tied to a major distributor or wholesaler.

-When you do not own the product page and are just another seller on someone else’s listing you are vulnerable.
+When FBA sellers do not own the product page and are just another seller on someone else’s listing they are vulnerable.
 The only advantage is price.
 If others have a better cost advantage on the product, then you will win the buy box infrequently.
 Especially if it is a high velocity item.
 Playing the online arbitrage game of trying to find product cheap in one channel and sell them on another is a lot of work for a small profit.

 Building a brand will connect the customers to you for the long term and create customer retention and long term value.
 Just look at Tuft & Needle.
 They started out selling mattresses on Amazon and created their own brand that spans multi channels.

-They don't make use of the tool Amazon provides
+They don’t make use of the tools Amazon provides

 I meet far too many sellers who are enamored with finding a great tool to help them.
 Most of these tools are just harvesting information that is already in your account.
 The best place to find relevant target search terms is in your advertising reports for example.
 Also, Amazon collects and reports your sales tax.
 Its built into your account.